dflock/wp-modx-integration/README.md

 ## Installation

 Upload the plugin to your blog's `/wp-content/plugins`, Activate it, then start using the template functions in your templates.

+## TODO

+* The way the plugin is configured is pretty terrible.
+* Make it auto-detect MODx Evo/Revo version and just work.
+Currently only works with MODx Evo, afaik.
+* More testing.